 A Voice for Women in Media

-Margaret’s influence extends far beyond her reporting.
-As one of the few female moderators of a major political show, she serves as an inspiration to aspiring journalists, particularly young women entering the field.
+Margaret’s influence extends far beyond her reporting on Face the Nation.
+As the second woman to moderate a major Sunday morning political show, she serves as an inspiration to aspiring journalists, particularly young women entering the field of political journalism and foreign affairs reporting.
 Through public speaking engagements and mentorship, Margaret works to create a more inclusive media landscape.

-The Margaret Brennan house often plays host to informal gatherings of up-and-coming journalists, where Margaret shares her experiences and insights, helping to shape the future of the industry.
+The Margaret Brennan house often plays host to informal gatherings of up-and-coming journalists, where Margaret shares her experiences and insights on covering the White House, conducting tough interviews with policymakers, and navigating the complex world of political news, helping to shape the future of broadcast journalism.

 Recognition and Impact